Managing environmental water

 - Active Management to share flows

-We know changes in global and regional climate patterns affect water availability for both communities and the environment across NSW.
-Many of the effects are uncertain and the timeframes are unclear.
+Changes in global and regional climate patterns are affecting water availability for communities and the environment of NSW.
+Climate change is a complex process because many of the effects are uncertain and the timeframes are unclear.

-Most projections suggest an increase in drought frequency and severity.
-At the same time, heavy rainfall is expected to increase.
+Most climatic projections suggest an increase in the frequency and severity of drought in NSW.
+Conversely heavy rainfall is also expected to increase.

-NSW is planning for climate uncertainty and developing Regional Water Strategies that bring together information to plan and manage a region's short and long-term water needs.
-Strategies look at how much water a region will need to meet future demand, and come up with ways to manage risks to water availability and security.
-Find out more about Regional Water Strategies being developed across NSW.
+The NSW Government is planning for climate uncertainty and is developing regional water strategies that bring together the best scientific information and use that data to plan and manage the short- and long-term water needs of each region.
+The strategies consider how much water a region will need to meet future demand and suggest ways to manage risks to water availability and security.
+Find out more about regional water strategies being developed across NSW.